TidalWavesNode/SubVortex_Setup/README.md

-# SubVortex Full Setup Script
+# SubVortex Full Setup Script:

 This repository contains a script designed to automate the installation and setup process for the SubVortex subnet on Bittensor.
 The script simplifies the process of installing SubVortex, its dependencies, and configuring the Subtensor network (either mainnet or testnet).
 Additionally, it assists with the creation of a new ColdWallet and HotKey, and provides an easy way to start the miner.

-## Purpose of the Script
+## Purpose of the Script:

 The `SubVortex_FullSetup.sh` script is intended to: